 Cisco Mobile Connect and Single Number Reach

-Mobile Connect, popularly known as Single Number Reach (SNR), makes it possible for users to be called via a single number that rings simultaneously on their desktop VoIP Phone and their mobile phone.
-Users can transfer live calls between their desktop VoIP phone and their mobile phone seamlessly.
-Calls that are not answered can be transferred to a Unity or Cisco Unity Connection voicemail account.
-Users can create personal access lists that specify which calls get extended to different endpoints.
+Mobile Connect, commonly referred to as Single Number Reach (SNR), makes it possible for users to be called via one number that rings simultaneously on their Cisco desktop IP Phone and their mobile phone.
+Users can switch live conversations between their Cisco IP phone and their cell phone without disruption.
+Calls that are not answered can be transferred to a Cisco Unity or Unity Connection voicemail account.
+Users can create their own access lists that specify which calls get extended to alternate phones.

 Prime Collaboration Provisioning